chrisidso/NHLExpansionDraftSimulator/README.md

 Conclusion:

 I have run this simulator many times now, and it looks like the results (+/-) are mostly in a range between 1.2 and about 1.8.
-So it looks like our team will be pretty good.
+So it looks like the Kraken will be pretty good.
-I expect the other teams in the league will be more prepared for this expansion draft than they were for the last one (in 2017) so we probably will not do quite as well as the Knights did.
+I expect the other teams in the league will be more prepared for this expansion draft than they were for the last one (in 2017) so the Kraken probably will not do quite as well as the Knights did.

-When Seattle's team joins the league we will be in the same division (Pacific) as the Knights, so there should be some really good games between Seattle and Vegas!!!
+When the Kraken joins the league we will be in the same division (Pacific) as the Knights, so there should be some really good games between Seattle and Vegas!!!

 If you have any questions for me, or ideas on how this project might be improved, you